 In other words, if you want your child to eat healthy and be at a healthy weight, you’ve got to pay attention early on.
 Further, recent research suggests that infants as young as 6 months of age are showing signs of obesity.
 As the age of 4-6 months is the time to transition to “real food,” this research is compelling and urges parents to pay more attention to what and how they feed their infants in the highchair.

 We owe it to our own and our nation’ children to become educated about food and nutrition, be involved in teaching and modeling a healthy lifestyle, be more thoughtful about feeding and role-modeling, be committed to activity, and be committed to prevention, rather than wait until treatment is needed.

 As the parent, the gatekeeper, and the leader–it’s up to YOU to do this!

-If you need more information about raising a child with a healthy weight, join my course for parents!
-The Kids Healthy Weight Project is exactly the info you need to set up a healthy food system, an effective and positive feeding strategy, and a lifestyle infrastructure that encourages healthy habits for a lifetime!
+If you need more information about raising a well-nourished child, join my course for parents!
+The Nourished Child Project is exactly the info you need to set up a healthy food system, an effective and positive feeding strategy, and a lifestyle infrastructure that encourages healthy habits for a lifetime!